 Motorcycle accidents are highly likely to result in serious injury.
 However, many motorcyclists find themselves facing a reduction in compensation because the driver says they were at fault.
-This is why many motorcyclists use helmet cams to minimize liability and maximize compensation.
+This is why many individuals that drive a motorcycle use helmet cams: to minimize liability and maximize compensation.

 Minimizing Your Exposure

 To protect yourself in case of an accident, follow all applicable motorcycle laws.
 These include always wearing a helmet, having the correct license, and never driving while under the influence of drugs or alcohol.